 Jason Wenker focuses his practice on complex commercial litigation in federal and state courts across the country, with significant experience in multi-count cases involving contract, intellectual property, and technology disputes.
-Mr. Wenker has handled cases with claims for breach of contract (such as non-disclosure agreements), fraud, unfair trade practices, misappropriation of trade secrets, patent infringement, trademark infringement, and copyright infringement.
+Mr. Wenker has handled cases with claims for breach of non-disclosure agreements and covenants not to compete, misappropriation of trade secrets, fraud, unfair trade practices, patent infringement, trademark infringement, and copyright infringement.
 He works closely with clients from the outset to conduct early case assessments and identify cost-effective dispute resolution strategies.
 He also assists companies with product safety issues, including evaluating and implementing product recalls in conjunction with the U.S. Consumer Product Safety Commission.

-Mr. Wenker was listed by The Best Lawyers in America® in 2019 for Commercial Litigation.
-He was recognized in 2018 and the four years immediately preceding as a North Carolina "Super Lawyer" by Super Lawyers magazine and was named to the Triad Business Journal's "40 Leaders Under 40" list.
+Mr. Wenker was listed by The Best Lawyers in America® in 2019 and 2020 for Commercial Litigation.
+He was recognized in 2020 and the six years immediately preceding as a North Carolina "Super Lawyer" for Business Litigation by Super Lawyers magazine and was named to the Triad Business Journal's "40 Leaders Under 40" list.

-Representing owner of the Lilly Pulitzer brand and designs sold under that brand in a copyright dispute with the alleged infringer of multiple designs.
-Case pending.
+Represented owner of the Lilly Pulitzer brand and designs sold under that brand in a copyright dispute with the alleged infringer of multiple designs.
 Dazzle Up LLC v.
-Sugartown Worldwide LLC, No. 17-CV-15 (M.D.N.C. filed Jan.
+Sugartown Worldwide LLC., No. 17-CV-15 (M.D.N.C. filed Jan.
 6, 2017).

-Defending in North Carolina Business Court and Texas State Court multiple former officers and directors of Consert, Inc., the company who acquired Consert, Inc., an investment bank, and other parties against various claims brought by former shareholders of Consert, Inc. including breach of fiduciary duty, fraud, violation of the North Carolina Securities Act, conversion, and violation of North Carolina’s Unfair and Deceptive Trade Practices Act related to the merger of Consert, Inc. into another company.
-The North Carolina Business Court has granted 10 defendants’ motions to dismiss, with two motions remaining to be heard.
-Cases pending.
+Defended in North Carolina Business Court and Texas State Court multiple former officers and directors of Consert, Inc., the company who acquired Consert, Inc., an investment bank, and other parties against various claims brought by former shareholders of Consert, Inc. including breach of fiduciary duty, fraud, violation of the North Carolina Securities Act, conversion, and violation of North Carolina’s Unfair and Deceptive Trade Practices Act related to the merger of Consert, Inc. into another company.
+The North Carolina Business Court granted 10 defendants’ motions to dismiss.
 Worley v.
 Moore, 15 CVS 001316 (N.C.
 Super.
 Ct. filed Nov.
-9, 2015); Bennett v.
+9, 2015).
+The Texas litigation was resolved during a three-week trial.
+Bennett v.
 Moore, 2017CI05787 (Bexar County, Texas filed March 29, 2017).

 Defended world’s leading mattress manufacturer in litigation involving claims for misappropriation of trade secrets and breach of a non-disclosure agreement related to smart mattress technology.
 Obtained voluntary dismissal early in the discovery process.
 Blue Ocean Laboratories, Inc. v.
 Tempur Sealy Int’l, Inc., No. 1:15-cv-00331 (M.D.N.C. filed Apr.
 20, 2015).